kizu/kizu.ru/src/posts/2023-12-07-shrinkwrap-problem/index.en.md

 4. We’d want to have a fallback for our `inset` property when the `anchor()` is not supported.

     **Important note: ** If there will be a `var()` inside the `inset` for anchor positioning, we would have to move the whole declaration inside a `@supports`, as using the CSS variables would make browsers think that the declaration is “supported” and the fallback mechanism won’t work.

-5. Currently, the keyword inside is `auto-same`; however, it is likely it will be renamed to `same` in the future.

 ## Use Cases